MiyaSHs/docker-axionaosp-cicd/README.md

 # docker-axionaosp-cicd

-Docker microservice for AxionAOSP Continuous Integration and Continuous Deployment (NOT WORKING, JUST TRYING TO MAKE IT POSSIBLE)
+Docker microservice for AxionAOSP Continuous Integration and Continuous Deployment (HAVENT TESTED, BUT I DID CHANGE ALOT OF CODE)

 See [the wiki in this repo](https://github.com/lineageos4microg/docker-lineage-cicd/wiki) for updated documentation on this Docker image.